 Yellowlees also highlights the lack of agreement on what hypertext is and how it should work and he notes that:

-…we have no water-tight evidence of how the mind works when
+…we have no water-tight evidence of how the mind works when reading and writing using conventional print tools, let alone even the

 beginnings of how it might ‘better’ function given a somewhat more